bqbooster/dbt-bigquery-monitoring/docs/contributing.md

 https://github.com/bqbooster/dbt-bigquery-monitoring-parser

 It was separated to ensure that users don't install the parser (and tests) when they install the dbt package.

+## Documentation website

+Documentation is generated with Docusaurus and hosted on GitHub pages.
+The content is hosted directly in the `docs` folder of [the main repository](https://github.com/bqbooster/dbt-bigquery-monitoring).
+The template is hosted in a separate repository: [bqbooster/dbt-bigquery-monitoring-docs](https://github.com/bqbooster/dbt-bigquery-monitoring-docs).